jamadden/zpt-docs/docs/introduction.rst

 Inserting Text
 ~~~~~~~~~~~~~~

-In the above template, you used the 'tal:content' statement
+In the above template, you used the 'tal:content' statement on a
-on a *bold* tag.
-When you tested it, Zope replaced the content of the
+*bold* tag.
+When you render it, the template implementation replaced
-HTML *bold* element with the title of the template.
+the content of the HTML *bold* element with the title of the template.

+.. admonition:: Implementation Note

+   Not all implementations support titles for templates.

 This is easy as long as we want to replace the complete content of an
 HTML element.
 But what if we want to replace only some words within